My 7-year-old son Norrin has autism.

 Everyone is different.
 No one looks the same, so why should everyone act the same.
 Everyone learns differently and at their own pace.
 Everyone likes different things.
-Being different doesn’t make you less than.
+Being different doesn’t make you less.
 Don’t let anyone tell you otherwise.
 If kids laugh, let them.
 If they stare, who cares.
 I want you to have the confidence to walk away.
 I want you to walk away knowing that you are awesome.

 Quirky is cool.
 I’m not going to lie, there are things you do that I don’t quite understand.
 I don’t understand your fascination with logos.
 I don’t get why you like watching the opening or ending credits of a movie.
 I don’t have to understand the why to appreciate that you like them.
 You’ve taught me to look at things differently.
 Your interests may seem a bit quirky, but that’s what makes you stand out from the crowd.
 Some kids like baseball cards, you like logos.
 And you have other interests like cars, Star Wars and comic books — all super cool things.
 Seek out people who like what you like.
 You will be cool to them.

 There is no one else like you.
 We named you after our favorite heroes.
 Your name is unique — just like you.
 Even before you were born, we knew you were going to be special.
 I always want you to feel comfortable being yourself.